- The value of writing content that stands out to the audience

 There’s no rule about how long each of these sections should be.
 But it’s best if the main thrust of the report is dedicated to the problem and solution, perhaps two thirds, with the introduction and conclusion contributing to roughly another third.

-Statistics are an incredibly powerful tool because they simplify reality, and people like things simple.
+Statistics are a powerful way to give your audience a snapshot of the trends relevant to your subject.
 They also provide an air of objectivity to your arguments, lending weight to the issues you’re discussing.
 It’s often helpful, when outlining a problem, to offer statistical proof of your argument.
 You should always ensure your statistics come from a respectable source such as industry analysts, research from independent organisations or government agencies.

 Case studies and ‘break out boxes’

-Besides statistics, people love a story.
-People have always used stories to demonstrate more complex ideas and values.
-We love stories because they trigger the emotional part of our brain; we can empathise with characters in stories and feel as if we were in their place.
+But besides the real life example, people love a story.
+Stories can trigger the emotional part of our brain, help us to empathise with characters and feel as if we were in their place.
 It’s useful, therefore, to include a compelling story or case study in your whitepaper.